bbc/childrens-games-starter-pack/docs/gmi.md

 ### Back Button Handling (Android)

 When the back button is pressed, the default behavior is to pop the current experience.
-If there are no previous expereince to load, the API will call exit instead.
+If there is no previous experience to load, the API will call exit instead.
 This functionallity can be overriden by calling:
 ````
 gmi.setOnBackPressed(f)
 ````
 Where f is the new function that will be called when a user presses the back button.
-When a new expereince is loaded the onBackPressed is resetted to the default behavior, so each expereince that wants a non-default behavior needs to call setOnBackPressed.
+When a new experience is loaded the onBackPressed is reset to the default behavior, so each expereince that wants a non-default behavior needs to call setOnBackPressed.
 It is also posible to reset to the standard behavior by calling setOnBackPressed with null/undefined as argument.
-As back button only exists on Android devices, calling setOnBackPressed on an iOS device will have no effect.
+As this back button behaviour only exists on Android devices, calling setOnBackPressed on an iOS device will have no effect.

 ## Data fields